Pakistan’s chemical maker Ghani to establish LPG storage facility in Punjab

 “After completing other requisite formalities/approvals, this subsidiary (GGPL) will commence construction work for setup of this plant in due course of time,” it added.

-The company is running four 410 TPD (tons per day) Air Separation Plants at Lahore (02) and Karachi (02).
+The company runs four 410 TPD (tons per day) air separation plants at Lahore (02) and Karachi (02).
 It has also invested to build a sizeable fifth 275 TPD ASU plant in the KPK region capable of producing liquid oxygen, liquid nitrogen and liquid argon simultaneously.

 Last year, GCIL informed its stakeholders that it would set up Pakistan’s largest ASU plant in Hattar Special Economic Zone, located in District Haripur, Khyber Pakhtunkhwa.